Sheffield to Barnsley, Wakefield and Leeds

 Ah Leeds, so much to answer for….
 Sheffielders live in fear of their big brother up north.
-Somehow, it gets all the presents, Harvey Nicks, the Regional Government that didn’t happen, the motorways that have torn the city apart, the Cycling Superhighways, the high-speed trains – it even got Eurostars for a bit (they only went as far as Kings Cross though, not Paris as was originally planned, and Eurostar have got them back and are scrapping them now – shame!
+Somehow, it gets all the presents, Harvey Nicks, the Regional Government that didn’t happen, the motorways that have torn the city apart, the Cycling Superhighways, the high-speed trains – it even got Eurostars for a bit (they only went as far as Kings Cross though, not Paris as was originally planned, and Eurostar have got them back and have scrapped most of them now – shame!
 Paris is now a cross-platform connection for Sheffielders, whilst Leodians have to schlepp all the way across the road from KX.
 Shucks.)
 Leeds got a brand new station, whilst Sheffield just got a new footbridge.
 Mind you Leeds now has a back entrance to the station which we’ve had for ages, not that our one goes anywhere useful.

 We did have Supertrams first and Sheffield’s cyclists have been coming off on the tracks ever since.
 Sadly Leed’s ambitions for trams were kicked into touch as has the proposed replacement, a trolleybus system (Back to the Fifties or what?)
 Conditions for cyclists have always been better in Sheffield, due to our lack of major trunk routes – compare the A65 to Ilkley with a run over to Hathersage on the A625 and you’ll see what I mean.
-[However, a new programme of cycle routes for Leeds was announced in July 2009. and Leeds has now won some funding from the Cycle Cities Ambition fund, which has led to some improvements, particularly to Route 66 along the Leeds – Liverpool canal, and hopefully to the TPT route as well, although the Skelton Road Bridge issue remains unresolved as of August 2021.
-The Leeds – Bradford “Superhighway” is open as of May 2016.
+However, Leeds has been catching up which has led to some improvements, particularly to Route 66 along the Leeds – Liverpool canal, and the TPT route as well, although the Skelton Road Bridge issue remains unresolved as of August 2021.
+The Leeds – Bradford “Superhighway” opened in May 2016.